Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/306-usb-hid-and-msc-support.md

 **Test steps**

-1. Power ON the DUT.
+1. Power on the DUT.
 1. Enter the boot menu using the `BIOS_SETUP_KEY`.
 1. Select the `Boot Menu`, press `Enter` and note the result.